arjunmehtaa/ECE-250-Projects/README.md

 # ECE-250-Projects
-Projects based on C++ created as a part of the 'ECE 250 : Data structures and Algorithms' course at the University of Waterloo.
+Projects written in C++ and created as a part of the 'ECE 250 : Data structures and Algorithms' course at the University of Waterloo.
 Tested on the Ubuntu platform.